 The first name we had for this new pump with RWD in Kenya was the "AfriPump"; a pump for Africa, but some years later, during later field trials in Angola, the people were referring to the pumps as their "BluePump" (or "Bomba Azul in Portugues), and so we decided that if the users call it the BluePump, we should honor that request.

-The BluePump design was born in Africa; straight forward, strong & durable.
+The BluePump design was born in Africa; straightforward, strong & durable.

 The unique technical "selling point" of the BluePumps is that there are no fast wearing parts.
 For instance, the BluePump piston has no rubber seals that you find in traditional pumps, so there is nothing to wear out or to be changed.
-We use long lasting stainless steel ball valves and each rod has 2 floating centralizers that can be twisted over and over again to extend their life time to over 10 years.
-The stainless steel rods are 2m. long with a diameter of 12mm with continuous threading, this means less vibrations, virtually unbreakable and easy adjustment of the length during installation.
+We use long-lasting stainless steel ball valves and each rod has 2 floating centralizers that can be twisted over and over again to extend their life to over 10 years.
+The stainless steel rods are 2m. long with a diameter of 12mm with continuous threading, this means fewer vibrations, virtually unbreakable and easy adjustment of the length during installation.

 Up to 100m deep installation

 One of the main inconveniences of all standard handpumps is that they cannot be used effectively below 40m.
-We knew that this was a major issue, because especially in those areas where the groundwater is deep, people are even more reliant on a handpump.
-Therefore we focused in the design to make sure it pumps comfortable at 80m deep and that it even can pump water from around 100m. deep.
+We knew that this was a major issue because especially in those areas where the groundwater is deep, people are even more reliant on a handpump.
+Therefore we focused on the design to make sure it pumps comfortable at 80m deep and that it even can pump water from around 100m. deep.
 This is also convenient for spare parts; it's one pump type that fits all depth.

 Famous BOODE Service

-Local representations in Africa
+Local BluePump representation in Africa

 How far are we today?

-There is now widespread consensus of all international experts on rural water supply that the BluePump has earned its first place as the most versatile handpump for Africa.
-Everyone who visits a BluePump in the field is directly impressed by it's functional design and how easy it is to install and to maintain.
+There is now the widespread consensus of all international experts on a rural water supply that the BluePump has earned its first place as the most versatile handpump for Africa.
+Everyone who visits a BluePump in the field is directly impressed by its functional design and how easy it is to install and to maintain.
 But for us even more important is the honest opinion of the users of the BluePump; how they all agree that this is what they want for them; finally a handpump that gives a lot of water, is easy and cheap to operate and hardly ever breaks down.